-- a) The names, addresses, dates of birth or Voter Unique Identifiers (VUIDs), and live signatures of 5 qualified voters in the City of Austin ("the petitioners"); - b) A short, 1-sentence description of the policy purpose of the proposed initiative, referendum, or Charter amendment;

-- c) A phone number and email address, which members of the public may use to contact the petitioners for more information about the petition; - d) The City of Austin campaign finance filer ID associated with expenditures related to the collection of signatures, if applicable; - e) The proposed ordinance language, if applicable, and the proposed ballot language; - f) The date of the election in which the filers of the Notice intend for the the ballot item to appear; and - g) A notarized sworn statement signed by at least 1 of the petitioners attesting to the accuracy of the information presented on the Notice of Intent.
+- a) The names, addresses, dates of birth or Voter Unique Identifiers (VUIDs), and live signatures of 5 qualified voters in the City of Austin ("the petitioners"); - a)i) For Notices of Intent filed to collect signatures to recall a council member, the petitioners must be qualified voters in the council district of the council member they seek to recall. - b) A short, 1-sentence description of the policy purpose of the proposed initiative, referendum, or Charter Amendment; - c) A phone number and email address, which members of the public may use to contact the petitioners for more information about the petition; - d) The City of Austin campaign finance filer ID associated with expenditures related to the collection of signatures, if applicable; - d)i) For Notices of Intent filed to collect signatures to recall the mayor or a council member, the petitioners shall include a City of Austin campaign finance filer ID. - e) The proposed ordinance language, if applicable, and the proposed ballot language; - f) For a Notice of Intent for any petition other than a recall of the mayor or a council member, The the date of the election in which the filers of the Notice intend for the ballot item to appear; and - g) A notarized sworn statement signed by at least 1 of the petitioners attesting to the accuracy of the information presented on the Notice of Intent.

 Section 3: Review of Notices of Intent.
-Upon the filing of a Notice of Intent, the City Clerk shall review the Notice to determine whether all required information has been provided.
+Upon the filing of a Notice of Intent, the City Clerk shall review the Notice to determine whether the requirements of the Notice of Intent have been met.
 Within 10 business days, the Clerk shall notify the petitioners whether their Notice has been accepted or rejected.